One-North Eden presents an exciting opportunity to be part of the R&D push in the One-North area, though it does lack in vibrant surroundings.

-Regardless of if you are looking at One-North Eden as an own stay or investment play, the 50m lap pool will be a great attraction as compared to the possible overcrowded nature of some of the bigger developments.
+Regardless of whether you are looking at One-North Eden as an own stay or investment play, the 50m lap pool will be a great attraction compared to the possible overcrowded nature of some of the bigger developments.
 If you value your privacy, this will be a suitable project to look at.

 There is also a Tree Walk along with a Gazebo structure where you can sit among the greenery.
 As per what you’d see in most developments, these look good but usually aren’t used as much as you might think.